How To Write Alt Text For Memes

 Should I use automatic alt text?

 No, don’t use automatic alt text for a meme.
-Automatic alt text tools can be helpful for recognizing text in an image, but often lack essential details about characters, settings, and other contextual information that can help readers understand what is happening in a comic or how it connects to other items— the responses are almost meme worthy themselves and can include erroneously identifying objects, missing key details, or producing inaccurate results for blurry or “deep fried” memes.
-Please take the extra few minutes to write alt text, as it goes a long way in helping people access visual content!
+Automatic alt text tools can be helpful for recognizing text in an image, but often lack essential details about characters, settings, and other contextual information that can help readers understand what is happening in a comic or how it connects to other items.
+The responses are almost meme worthy themselves and can include erroneously identifying objects, providing overly verbose descriptions that aren’t funny, missing key details, or producing inaccurate results for blurry or “deep fried” memes.

 Alt text and image descriptions on social media platforms